Mive82/psa-docs/notes.md

 - `3rd` - $[2.02 - 2.07]$
 - `4th` - $[2.65 - 2.73]$
 - `5th` - $[3.38 - 3.44]$

+Every time a gear changers, wait one second.
+If the value stays, change the displayed value.
+This is to reduce jitter.

 ## Car state